 Collect and put cleaning supplies, camera, waterproof boots, etc. in a handy place.

-- Clean and maintain the drains around your home, including roof gutters, down spouts, drain inlets, pipes, drainage ditches, and driveway culverts.
+Clean and maintain the drains around your home, including roof gutters, down spouts, drain inlets, pipes, drainage ditches, and driveway culverts.

 Get a Flood Insurance Policy:

-- Most homeowner's standard policies don't cover damage from floods.
+Most homeowner's standard policies don't cover damage from floods.

 If you purchased flood insurance as required by the terms of a mortgage or home improvement loan it may only cover just the building's structure and not the contents, such as your furniture and appliances.
 Be sure to obtain contents coverage.

 Don't wait for the next flood to buy insurance protection.
 In most cases it takes 30-days before coverage takes effect.

 Contact your Insurance Agent for questions and information on rates and coverage.

 Consider some permanent flood protection measures:

 Mark your fuse or breaker box to show the circuits to the floodable areas.

-- Consider elevating your house above flood levels.
+Consider elevating your house above flood levels.

-- Check with the City's Building Division for obtaining permits prior to beginning any construction or improvements on your building.
+Check with the City's Building Division for obtaining permits prior to beginning any construction or improvements on your building.

 During a Flood:

-- Report local flooding to City Public Works Maintenance (415) 899-8280 or Police
+Report local flooding to City Public Works Maintenance (415) 899-8280 or Police (415) 897-4361.

 Never drive or walk through flooded areas.
 Water levels can rise unexpectedly and be deadly.

-About this letter, call the City's Public Works Dept. I Engineering Division
+About this letter, call the City's Public Works Dept. / Engineering Division (415) 899-8246.

-About flood zone map determination (FIRM) call Manijeh Larizadeh, Engineer I, (415)899-8907.
+About flood zone map determination (FIRM) call Manijeh Larizadeh, Assistant Engineer, (415)899-8907.